poblish/prometheus-api/README.md

 * API geared aimed at application developers rather than Prometheus experts.
 * Name-based metrics; no need to create instances or handle registration.
-* Simpler, cleaner timer / histogram syntax, via resource/try
+* Cleaner timer / summary syntax, via resource/try
 * Aim is to simplify Prometheus adoption, reduce excessive code intrusion.
-* Lexical compatibility with Codahale/Dropwizard API for Barclays/Insurance, simplifying complete migration.
+* Lexical compatibility with Codahale/Dropwizard Metrics API, simplifying complete migration.
-* Prometheus API can be used directly for more advanced cases (hopefully not necessary)
+* Regular Prometheus API can always be used directly for more advanced cases (unclear what those might be).

+Also `@AlertRule` API for [defining alert rules in Java code](alert_rules.md) and exporting rules files to disk (Prometheus 1.x format, or YAML for 2.x).

 ## Example: